sujoyde89/kaggle-datasets/world_food_facts/README.md

 Open Food Facts is a non-profit association of volunteers.
 5000+ contributors like you have added 100 000+ products from 150 countries using our Android, iPhone or Windows Phone app or their camera to scan barcodes and upload pictures of products and their labels.

-We will try to compare various characteristics of food from some countries
+We tried to compare various characteristics of food from some countries